| | An experimental weapon developed by Starfleet Security. It fires

 handgrip under the barrel, being removed by releasing a catch and sliding

+it forward.
 In 2375, one of these rifles

 was modified on Deep Space Nine with a micro-transporter connected near